-Developmental progress and school readiness of infants born very preterm or with risk factors are assessed 6-12 months prior to initial entry into formal schooling, and education professionals receive training about the potential special educational needs of children born very preterm or with risk factors.
+Developmental progress and school readiness of infants born very preterm or with risk factors for developmental problems or disorders are assessed 6-12 months prior to initial entry into formal schooling, and a protocol is established for the provision of support for children identified to have difficulties.
+Teachers receive training about the potential special educational needs of children born VP or with risk factors for developmental problems or disorders.

 Rationale

-The goals are to (i) evaluate school readiness prior to initial entry into formal schooling to inform educational provision and support, and (ii) provide information and training to education professionals in order to increase their awareness and knowledge of how to support the learning of children with developmental problems and disorders associated with perinatal risk.
+The goals are to (i) evaluate school readiness prior to initial entry into formal schooling to inform educational provision and support, and (ii) provide information and training to education professionals to increase their awareness and knowledge of how to support the learning of all children born VP or with perinatal risk factors for developmental problems or disorders.

 Benefits